Inclusion and SEND (Special Educational Needs and Disability)

 Key Staff

-School Welfare Officers - Mrs Jackie Sandell and Mrs Alison Stock (Part-time)
+School Welfare Officers - Mrs Sandell and Ms Ruslan (Part-time)

 The Richmond Council local offer of services provided via Achieving for Children can be found at www.afclocaloffer.org.uk, and they can be contacted by telephone on 0208 547 4722 or via email: sendlocaloffer@achievingforchildren.org.uk